1723 Market Street was conveyed to William Lewis Wistar in 1812 by Richard

 it was purchased by the Pennsylvania Railroad Company.

-Neither Richard Wistar nor William Wistar ever occupied 1723 Marke.
-It
+Neither Richard nor William Wistar ever occupied 1723 Market, which appears

-appeared to have been a rental property housing an unidentified store
+to have been a rental property housing an unidentified store and dwelling.

-and dwelling.
-By 1874, the building had been demolished and the lot was
+By 1874, the building had been demolished and the lot was leased to the

-leased to the adjacent pottery, Galloway and Graff at 1725
+adjacent pottery, Galloway and Graff at 1725 Market

-The 1861 Taylor watercolor depicts the building at the time William Wistar
+The 1861 Taylor watercolor depicts a building at the time William Wistar

 owned it.
 According to the Hexamer Atlas of 1860, the building was a two-story